dagron78/Metis_AI_RAG/llm_enhanced_rag_implementation_plan_updated.md

 4. Refining queries when initial results are insufficient
 5. Optimizing the order and selection of chunks for context assembly

+### Phase 3 Results (Semantic Chunker)

+The Semantic Chunker implementation enhances the document processing pipeline by:

+1. Identifying natural semantic boundaries in text based on topic transitions
+2. Preserving semantic meaning and context in chunks
+3. Creating more coherent, self-contained chunks than traditional methods
+4. Respecting the logical flow of information in documents
+5. Providing caching and fallback mechanisms for robust performance

 Our comprehensive testing of the Retrieval Judge with edge cases revealed:

 - **Query Analysis**: The judge classifies most queries as "moderate" complexity, with only very short queries as "simple" and long multi-part queries as "complex".
 It provides detailed justifications for parameter recommendations.